Symbiota2/Symbiota2-php/docs/setup/managing_plugin_builds.md

 ### [Back to index](./index.html)

-# npm scripts for managing plugins
+# npm scripts for managing plugins and libraries

 Despite several plugins being included with Symbiota2, the compiled frontend code for each plugin (for those that include frontend portions) however, is not included and therefore needs to be managed locally within each Symbiota2 installation.